asamaka/MarsRoverPhotos/README.md

 # MarsRoverPhotos
-A demo on using retrofit, glide and gson in Kotlin
+A demo on using ViewModel & LiveData with retrofit, glide and gson in Kotlin

 ## The app
 MarsRoverPhotos is a simple demo app to illustrate using retrofit to make api calls as well as use glide to load images from urls